 Questions About the Difference Between Dementia and Alzheimer’s?

 Having cleared up the difference between dementia and Alzheimer’s along with some of the other questions around the subject, we hope you have a clearer understanding of the facts.
+At the end of the day, professional care can make living with dementia significantly more manageable.
 If you have any further questions about dementia, dealing with symptoms, or finding a home with the right level of care, please don’t hesitate to reach out.